Xiangxu-0103/FRNet/README.md

     </tr>
 </table>

-We also provide the trained models for SemanticKITTI and nuScenes, and the checkpoint can be downloaded [here](<>).
+We also provide the trained models for SemanticKITTI and nuScenes.
+The checkpoints can be downloaded [here](https://drive.google.com/drive/folders/173ZIzO7HOSE2JQ7lz_Ikk4O85Mau68el?usp=sharing).

 ### Label-Efficient LiDAR Segmentation